 Weight: 0.18 ounces (per bud); 1.12 ounces (charging case)

 That’s an enticing package for just $60, though compromises come attached to the low MSRP, most of which are carried over from past brand releases (it’s time to update the charging system, JLab).
-Despite its shortcomings, the JBuds Air Pro is a reputable gym partner that can be had for nearly half of what some of the best workout headphones sell for.
+Despite the shortcomings, the JBuds Air Pro are a reputable gym partner that can be had for nearly half of what some of the best workout headphones sell for.

 For now, here is our full breakdown of the JBuds Air Pro.